-- 1. The school's cost to provide the activity, class, or program. - 2.
-The school's student enrollment. - 3.
-The number and monetary amount of fee waivers, designated by individual fees, annually granted within the prior years. - 4.
-The historical participation and school interest in certain activities. - 5.
-The prior year fee schedule. - 6.
-Other resources available through donations and fundraising. - E. Board Approval of Fee Schedules and Policies - 1.
-The Board shall annually review the provisions of this policy. - 2.
-Fee schedules and policies for ALA shall be adopted by the Board on or before April 1st of each year in a regularly scheduled public meeting of the Board. - 3.
+- 5. The historical participation and school interest in certain activities. - 6.
+The prior year fee schedule. - 7.
+Other resources available through donations and fundraising. - C. If the school charges a fee, the school shall annually publish: - 1.
+The school's fee waiver policies and fee schedule, including the fee maximums; - 2.
+The school's fee waiver application; - 3.
+The school's fee waiver decision and appeals form; and - 4.
+The school's fee notice for families. - D. Board Approval of Fee Schedules and Policies - 1.
+The Board shall annually review the provisions of this policy. - Fee schedules and policies for ALA shall be adopted by the Board on or before April 1st of each year in a regularly scheduled public meeting of the Board. - 3.
 Prior to adopting the annual fee schedule, the Board shall encourage public participation in the process and provide an opportunity for the public to comment on the proposed fee schedule during a minimum of two public meetings of the Board. - 4.
 The Board shall provide notice of the meetings: - a.
 To the public in accordance with the Utah Open and Public Meetings Act. - b.
-To parents and students using the same form of communication regularly used by ALA to communicate with parents.
+To parents and students using the same form of communication regularly used by ALA to communicate with parents. - 5.
+Minutes of the Board meeting during which the fee and fee policies are adopted together with copies of the approved policy and fee schedule shall be kept on file and made available upon request as required by UCA 52-4-203. - 6.
+The Board may adopt amended fee schedules after the April 1st date following the same approval process used for the original fee schedule.

-- 5. Minutes of the Board meeting during which the fee and fee policies are adopted together with copies of the approved policy and fee schedule shall be kept on file and made available upon request as required by UCA 52-4-203. - 6.
-The Board may adopt amended fee schedules after the April 1st date following the same approval process used for the original fee schedule. - F. Fee Schedule Requirements
+E. Fee Schedule Requirements